-AIS conducted four awareness session at the literacy centres for women to create the awareness about a balanced diet.
+AIS conducted four awareness session at the literacy centres to aware the women a balanced diet.

-Water Sanitation and Hygiene Skill development (WASH)
+Water Sanitation and Hygiene (WASH)

 AIS undertook cleaning of toilets in Government School.
 This programme has given 2,900 students safe access to a clean toilet complex and provided a sense of security to the girls.
 The objective of this program is to ensure the cleanliness of toilets in the selected schools with an aim to promote good health and hygiene among the students.
 Three new Government primary schools were added taking the total to 25 schools in the reporting year.